jrogelstad/cardinal/README.md

 # Install

-Clone this repository adjacent to your featherbone directory and from the featherbone repository:
+Clone this repository adjacent to your featherbone repository and from the featherbone directory:

 ```text
 $ node configure ..\cardinal